bollu/bollu.github.io/README.txt

 - Camerata: Florentine writers, artists and musicians who invented opera.
 - Aria, Henry purcell, dido and aeneas, [dido's lament](https://www.youtube.com/watch?v=-H--Z9UzQYE).

+#### Opera Parts

+- the recitatve helps move the action forward.
+Spoken like dialogue.
+- overture: part that occurs as the intro.
+- concreto delle donne: rise of the professional female singer.

 # I Like To Play Dances, Waltzes and Ragtime

 - All the music I like playing has a strong rhythmic component.